 As required by our IDEM CAFO permit, we will install groundwater monitoring wells around our lagoon to ensure no changes to the existing groundwater.
 Our lagoon will be lined with a high density poly-ethylene (HPDE) liner.
 The contents of the lagoon will be low nutrient water after our manure processing.

 Will you use herbicides, pesticides, or fungicides?

 Our farmland will be certified organic, which means it is free of any commercial or synthetic herbicides, pesticides, or fungicides.
 No GMO seeds or inputs will be used.
 The majority of our land will be planted into a permanent pasture of alfalfa and grass on which cattle will graze.
 The establishment of a permanent pasture is beneficial for preventing soil erosion and aiding in nutrient capture.

 How much manure will you generate and what is the handling and processing process?
 Will it smell?

 Our advanced nutrient recovery process ensures we can utilize manure generated by our cows as fertilizer for our organic crops.
 Organic crops require organic fertilizer to be applied, and our animals’ manure is a primary source of that fertilizer.
 All manure will be handled and processed on a daily basis on site.
-It is important for us to separate out nutrients like nitrogen and phosphorous because they are valuable resources for growing crops.
+Once the nutrients have been separated, we will have products that will be applied in the exact amount the growing crop needs and exactly when it needs it.
 Once the nutrients have been separated, we will have a dry product that will be applied in the exact amount that growing crop needs.
 Every farmer applies nutrients according to their growing crop needs.
 We only apply fertilizer for each crop’s intake needs, so there is never a surplus of manure applied.